ergoplatform/ergodocs/docs/dev/protocol/zkp.md

 [ErgoScript](ergoscript.md) is the language used to specify the conditions under which currency can be spent.
 The language supports a type of non-interactive zero-knowledge proof called [Σ-protocols](sigma.md).
 It is flexible enough to allow for ring signatures, multi-signatures, multiple currencies, atomic swaps, self-replicating scripts, and long-term computation.

+The two Sigma Protocols right now are proof of discrete log and proof of Diffie-Hellman tuple

 ## 'Optional' Privacy?